Everyone's telling you to integrate AI. Here's what that actually means.

 What closing the gap actually looks like

-Closing the gap is done-for-you setup on a specific business.
-It's an agent trained on the owner's actual workflow, not a generic template.
-It reads the inboxes they already check.
-It writes in the voice they already use.
-It holds time on the calendar they already live in.
-It talks to the CRM or the spreadsheet they already keep.
-It reaches back to a human the moment the work genuinely needs one, and it's quiet the rest of the time.
-That's the thing a chamber seminar can't install for you, and a LinkedIn post can't either.
+Closing the gap means we set it up for your real business.
+It's an agent we train on your real work.
+Not a template.
+It reads the inbox you check.
+It writes in the voice you use.
+It holds time on the calendar you live in.
+It talks to the CRM or sheet you keep.
+It pings a human the second the work truly needs one.
+It stays quiet the rest of the time.
+A chamber seminar can't install that for you.
+A post on LinkedIn can't either.

-On our side, the Digital Worker and Digital Assistant tiers are the same underlying build.
-The difference is who owns it.
-Digital Worker, we host it for you on a monthly subscription. $1,800 a month, cancel any month, we handle the infrastructure.
-Digital Assistant, you pay once, we build it, you own it outright.
-After the build you do not have to ask us for help again because the assistant itself is what you keep turning to.
-Same shape, different relationship.
-Both are wired up by us, not handed over as a login and a wish.
-That is the actual meaning of "integrate AI" on a small business.
-It is plumbing, it is patient, and it is specific.
+On our side, Digital Worker and Digital Assistant are the same build.
+What changes is who owns it.
+Digital Worker means we host it for you.
+You pay each month.
+You can cancel any month.
+We run the boxes.
+Digital Assistant means you pay once.
+We build it.
+You own it.
+After the build, you do not come back to us for help.
+You go to the assistant.
+Same shape, different deal.
+Both are wired up by us.
+We do not hand you a login and walk away.
+That is what it means to add AI to a small business.
+It is plumbing.
+It is patient.
+It is specific.

-If this piece resonates, the reason is probably that you've heard the chorus too many times and you're still on the near side of the chasm.
+If this hits home, here's why.
+You've heard the same song too many times.
+You're still on this side of the gap.
 You're not late.
-Most businesses are there.
+Most businesses are right here with you.

 The close